enviPath/enviPath-python/docs/source/objects.rst

 Pathway
 -------

-A Pathway is an enviPath object that stores :ref:`Node` and :ref:`Edge` objects and represents a biodegradation pathway.
+A :class:`Pathway` is an enviPath object that represents a biodegradation pathway and stores the information of the compounds and reactions involved in :ref:`Node` and :ref:`Edge` objects, respectively.
 Being enviPath a database for biodegradation data makes Pathway one of the most fundamental objects to know.
-Pathways can be generated manually by calling :meth:`Pathway.create` method, from there on one can add to it nodes and edges using :meth:`Pathway.add_node` and :meth:`Pathway.add_edge` methods, respectively.
-Pathways can also be predicted by, for example, invoking the method :meth:`Package.predict`, which will use the provided setting to extract the :ref:`Relative Reasoning` model and use it to predict new compounds based on the set rules that it has been trained on.
+Pathways can be generated manually by calling :meth:`Pathway.create` method, from there on one can add compounds (nodes) and reactions (edges) to it using :meth:`Pathway.add_node` and :meth:`Pathway.add_edge` methods, respectively.
+Pathways can also be predicted by invoking the method :meth:`Package.predict`, which will use the provided setting to extract the :ref:`Relative Reasoning` model and use it to predict new compounds based on the set rules that it has been trained on.

 Node
 ~~~~

-The Node enviPath object represents a :ref:`Compound` on a :ref:`Pathway`.
+The :class:`Node` enviPath object represents a :ref:`Compound` on a :ref:`Pathway`.
 For this reason it has an associated
 :ref:`Compound Structure`, that can be accessed through the :meth:`Node.get_default_structure`
 method.

 Edge
 ~~~~

-The Edge enviPath object represents a :ref:`Reaction` on a :ref:`Pathway`, which can be accessed through the :meth:`Edge.get_reaction` method.
+The :class:`Edge` enviPath object represents a :ref:`Reaction` on a :ref:`Pathway`, which can be accessed through the :meth:`Edge.get_reaction` method.
 Additionally, its corresponding subtrate and products can be obtained using :meth:`Edge.get_start_nodes` and :meth:`Edge.get_end_nodes`, respectively.